Tropical cyclones in 2002: North Atlantic Ocean

+The 2002 season was an anomaly, setting records for both activity and inactivity.
+It broke the record for the most active September, with eight named storms forming, tied in 2007 and 2010 and broken in 2020.
+However, the length of the season – the amount of time from the first storm to the last storm – was only three months, the shortest since 1983.
+There was also an unusual lack of storms forming from tropical waves.
+Usually the most common source of tropical cyclogenesis, only Dolly, Isidore, and Lili formed this way, with the other storms forming from subtropical or non-tropical systems.
+This abnormal activity was caused by a moderate El Niño, which allowed high wind shear to exist across the Atlantic except in September, when the El Niño temporarily weakened and wind shear decreased.
+Wind shear was especially high in areas with high tropical wave formation levels, such as the Caribbean Sea.

 Eastern Pacific Ocean

 The season was slightly above average as it saw three tropical cyclones reach Category 5 intensity on the Saffir–Simpson scale, tied for the most in a season with 1994 and 2018.
 The strongest storm this year was Hurricane Kenna, which reached Category 5 on the Saffir–Simpson scale.
 It made landfall near Puerto Vallarta, located in the Mexican state of Jalisco, on October 25.
 Elsewhere, Tropical Storm Julio made landfall in Mexico, and Tropical Storm Boris dumped torrential rain along the Mexican coast, despite remaining offshore.

 Other storms were individually unusual.
 Hurricanes Elida and Hernan also reached Category 5 intensity, but neither caused any damage.
 Hurricane Fausto had no effect on land, but it regenerated into a weak tropical storm at an abnormally high latitude.